lkesteloot/unsong/unsong-1.md

    -San Jose

-My watch read 5 AM.
+My watch read 5 [sc]am[/sc].
 Bill Dodd lived an hour’s walk away, close to the weird morass of swamps and mud flats that passed for the San Francisco Bay in this area.
 He woke up around six and left at seven for some tutoring job up in the North Bay.
 I figured by the time I got to his home, it would be just about morning and I could catch him while he was getting ready.

 The streets were deserted, the houses dark.
 The cracks in the sky were barely visible through the hazy glow of the Silicon Valley megalopolis’ united streetlamps.
 I could see a few stars.